 UNIVERSAL BUSINESS EDUCATION,

 A democracy digs its own grave when it fails to teach all children how to prosper in the free markets in which it depends on its citizens to make a living.
-Americans will climb out of the grave we have been digging for ourselves only when we start teaching all children, especially our underprivileged children, about basic business principles.
+America will climb out of the grave we have been digging for ourselves only when we start teaching all children, especially our underprivileged students, about basic business principles.
 The Universal Business Education Movement is a grass roots effort to start a national discussion about blending business lessons into the curriculum of every public school in America.

 Four essays launch our discussion.
 First, "Universal Business Education, an Elementary Approach to Social Justice and Economic Growth" gives The Movement's basic arguments.

-Second, "Grade School Math and Money" explains how two financial tools developed in the 1970s have let many Baby Boomers show that million-dollar, retirement nest eggs lie within reach of most American workers.
+Second, "Grade School Math and Money" explains in greater detail how two financial tools developed in the 1970s have let many Baby Boomers show that million-dollar, retirement nest eggs lie within reach of most American workers.
 That's why the millionaire next door might these days be a nurse, a forklift operator, a mailman, or a teacher.

-Please click the link universalbusinesseducationmovement.com for an expanded version of the article that started this movement in the June 2020 issue of The Mensa Bulletin.
+for an expanded version of the article that started this movement in the June 2020 issue of The Mensa Bulletin.
 Continue on to the second essay, "Grade School Math and Money" followed by "Florida's New Financial Literacy Law" and "Grass Roots".